eadewusic/OIBSIP/oibsip_task1/README.md

 2. **Select character types to include:**

-   - You will be asked whether to include uppercase letters, lowercase letters, numbers, and symbols.
+   - You will be asked whether to include numbers or special characters.
 Enter 'y' for yes and 'n' for no.

 3. **Get the generated password:**
    - The script will generate and display the password based on your specifications.